Benchmark of Benchmarks: Unpacking Influence and Code Repository Quality in LLM Safety Benchmarks: Which Factors Are Associated with Benchmark Adoption? (RQ2)

-We examine the influence of \hybf{benchmark papers}, particularly their academic influence, in relation to code quality.
-As in~\autoref{section:factors_influence}, we use citation density as the primary metric to measure influence.
+We examine the adoption of benchmark papers in relation to code quality.
+We use citation density as the primary metric to measure adoption, as it excludes the impact of time (rationale in~\refappendix{section:adoption_proxy_rationale}).

-\mypara{Qualitative Factors} We analyze the relationship between citation density and the availability of code repositories and datasets (\autoref{figure:influence_availability} of~\refappendix{section:supplementary_figures}).
+\mypara{Code Availability and Runnability} We analyze the relationship between citation density and the availability of code repositories and datasets (\autoref{figure:influence_availability} of~\refappendix{section:supplementary_figures}).
 Papers with available code and data show higher average and median citation density, but the correlation is not statistically significant (K-W test, \( p = 0.058 \)).
 Next, we examine citation density in relation to extra modifications and runnable code (\autoref{figure:influence_runnable_bugs} of~\refappendix{section:supplementary_figures}).
 The K-W test yields \( p \) of 0.007 and 0.002, indicating significant distribution differences in at least one group.
-We then perform Dunn’s test~\cite{P14,D152} as a post-hoc analysis for finer-grained insights.
+We then perform Dunn's test~\cite{P14,D152} as a post-hoc analysis for finer-grained insights.
 When examining whether code is runnable, we find that papers providing runnable code exhibit a significantly higher citation density compared to those without accessible code (\(p=0.004\)).
-Furthermore, \hybf{when considering the extent of code modification required, compared with papers without accessible code, those offering code that can be used without additional modification show significantly higher citation density (\(p=0.005\)), while code requiring modification does not yield a significant difference .} For other pairs, no conclusions could be drawn (\(p > 0.05\)).
+Furthermore, \hybf{when considering the extent of code modification required, compared with papers without accessible code, those offering code that can be used without additional modification show significantly higher citation density (\(p=0.005\)), while code requiring modification does not yield a significant difference.} For other pairs, no conclusions could be drawn (\(p > 0.05\)).
+We also examined whether the type of code execution (API-based, relying on external LLM services, versus local model weights) affects runnability.
+We found no systematic runnability difference between the two groups; both are updated frequently and often require manual adjustments.
+Although local weights added a small overhead of approximately 5--10 minutes for downloading, this was minor relative to the 240-minute debugging budget and did not affect the main findings.